toolbarthomas/enlightment/README.md

 <a id="esbuild-tooling"></a>
 ## Esbuild Tooling

-Enlightment provides multiple Esbuild plugins to enable the usage of the Ecmascript module format.
+Enlightment provides multiple Esbuild plugins to setup modular Web Components with Sass compiled stylesheets.
 It is adviced to include these plugins within your ESbuild environment to correctly setup the actual components as bundle or modular ESM structure.

 **Note:** A bundle and modular ESM example have been defined within the example directory.
 Use the example configuration according to the desired format within your current Esbuild environment.